-Average Annual Daily Flow (AADF) for the A9 carriageway approximately 1.3km south of the scheme extents accounted for 7,232 vehicles in 2021, of which 14.4% were heavy goods vehicles (HGV) (Road Traffic Statistics).
+Average Annual Daily Flow (AADF) for the A9 carriageway approximately 400m south of the scheme extents accounted for 8,924 vehicles in 2022, of which 18% were heavy goods vehicles (HGV) (Road traffic statistics).

-Baseline air quality is likely to be primarily influenced by traffic along the A9 trunk road, with secondary sources likely to arise from nearby agricultural practices and urban activities associated with Kingussie.
-The Highland Main Railway Line is spanned by the trunk road within the scheme extents.
-Railway movements will also have an impact on the local air quality.
+Baseline air quality is likely to be primarily influenced by traffic along the A9 trunk road, with secondary sources likely to arise from nearby agricultural practices and emissions generated by train movements on the Highland Main Railway Line, which is located approximately 170m north of the scheme at its closest point.